joeferner/redis-commander/README.md

 * using REDIS_HOSTS works only with a password-less redis db.
 You must specify REDIS_HOST on a password protected redis db
+* using REDIS_HOSTS does not work with IPv6 addresses.
+For connections to IPv6 addresses either use `REDIS_HOST` and `REDIS_PORT`
+  env var or a custom `config/local.json` configuration file mounted into the redis container.

 ## Helm chart